codecodemelon/fullstack-react-node-challenge/README.md

 Here's what you should aim for:

-- Good use of current Node.js & API design best practices.
+- Good use of current Node.js & React best practices.
 - Proper documentation.
 - Extensible code.